thoas/go-funk/README.rst

 funk.Keys
 .........

-``funk.Keys`` creates an array of the own enumerable map keys or struct field names.
+Creates an array of the own enumerable map keys or struct field names.

 .. code-block:: go